Civil Analysis - Collision Analysis

 Terrain limit

 The second option for the collision analysis is the Terrain limit.
-With Terrain limit analysis, we may specify the minimum and maximum limit for terrain limits and use the tool to highlight the affected frames.
+With Terrain limit analysis, we may specify the minimum limit for terrain limits and use the tool to highlight the affected frames.

 Clearance distance is measured from the terrain to the lower edge of the table at its maximum rotation (i.e. 55º, depending on the setting in "Frame creation"), as marked with the blue lines: